bulahwoo/pc27/scRNAseq_Phymatopus_californicus.md

 [Nikos Konstantinides](https://konstantinides-lab.com) suggested using [DropletUtils](https://doi.org/doi:10.18129/B9.bioc.DropletUtils) to
 identify the knee and inflection points.
-The y axis indicates the “total UMI count for each barcode.”
+Here the x-axis indicates the cell barcodes (organized by the number of reads, arranged from highest to lowest) and the y-axis the total UMI count for each barcode.

 ``` r
 for_row_names <- read.table("/media/nguyen/Data1/mao/scseq/dropseq/pc27mito/dge_c10k.txt.gz", header=T, stringsAsFactors=F)$GENE